From a Developer to an Architect: Sabine talks about her daily work at ALDI DX

 Sabine: I’m currently working on the rollout of Click & Collect in Australia, which is a very exciting project.
 I’ve already flown to Australia and worked together with the local IT team there.
 That was a fascinating experience.

 The world of technology is constantly evolving and changing.
-How do you keep up to date, and what tools does IT at ALDI SÜD offer to help you with this?
+How do you keep up to date, and what tools does ALDI DX offer to help you with this?

-What would you say makes IT at ALDI SÜD unique as an employer?
+What would you say makes ALDI DX unique as an employer?
 Try and tell us in just three words.

 Sabine: Supportive, appreciative, open.